 What would settle it

-Numerical partial sums of the series for a concrete argument value inside the convergence disk compared directly against the value of the proposed rational function at that point.
+Numerical evaluation of partial sums of one such series at a concrete point strictly inside the disk of convergence, compared against the value of the claimed rational function at the same point.

 read the original abstract